 About this procedure

 Our procedure for repair of septal perforation, first reported in the 70s (David N. F. Fairbanks, M.D. and Grant R. Fairbanks, M.D.), has a greater than 90% success rate, whereas other procedures have a 30% success rate or less; therefore, our procedure has become the standard of practice worldwide.

 A perforation of the nasal septum is a disturbing situation to patients.
 They experience whistling, crusting, intermittent nasal bleeding, improper nasal airflow, and uncontrollable foul odors occurring within their nose.
 The most common causes of septal perforation include chronic nasal picking, cocaine drug abuse, exposure to breathing caustic chemicals, and prior nasal septal surgery.

-Nasal septal cartilage depends on the pink colored, moist nasal lining, called mucosa, for its blood supply.
-Anything which reduces the blood supply—such as constriction of small blood vessels by cocaine or other chemicals—can cause the cartilage to die.
+Nasal septal cartilage depends on the pink-colored, moist nasal lining, called mucosa, for its blood supply.
+Anything which reduces the blood supply—such as the constriction of small blood vessels by cocaine or other chemicals—can cause the cartilage to die.
 When this happens, a hole occurs.
-If a surgeon fails to close corresponding rents in the nasal mucosa after corrective nasal septal surgery, and does not replace a cartilage matrix graft, the opening will enlarge, leading to a hole, or perforation, in the septum.
+If a surgeon fails to close corresponding rents in the nasal mucosa after corrective nasal septal surgery and does not replace a cartilage matrix graft, the opening will enlarge, leading to a hole, or perforation, in the septum.

 Your surgeons at Fairbanks Plastic Surgery have extensive experience treating patients with nasal septal perforations from all causes.
-If you have a nasal septal perforation, be sure to call Fairbanks Plastic Surgery at (801) 268-8838 and schedule an appointment for a consultation.
+If you have a nasal septal perforation, be sure to call Fairbanks Plastic Surgery at (801) 268-8838 and schedule an appointment for a consultation/examination.

 Nasal Septal Perforation Repair

 Medical illustrations of operative procedure

 Nasal Septal Perforation Repairs – Before and After